siddhiupadhyay23/CzarCore/README.md

 ```

 ### 4. Start MongoDB
-Make sure MongoDB is running on your system.
+Make sure MongoDB is running on your system or verify your MongoDB Atlas connection.

 ### 5. Run Application
 ```bash